-- An amount free from means testing; and - An additional amount that is subject to the Parental Income Test to determine the amount payable.
+- An amount free from means testing; and - An additional amount that is subject to the Parental Income Test and the Maintenance Income Test to determine the amount payable.
 Refer to 57.2 for details of the effect of these tests upon Group 2 School Fees Allowance.